|

 Some might say that

-because Halloween does have religious roots, it would be
+because Halloween does have ancient religious roots, it would be

 unconstitutional for it to be promoted in schools, because